OlaYZen/YZ-Shell/README.md

-# 🚀 Ax-Shell: Advanced Hyprland Desktop Shell
+# 🚀 YZ-Shell: Advanced Hyprland Desktop Shell

 <p align="center">
   <em>Documentation images and visual assets are currently being prepared and will be added in a future update.</em>